Skip to main content

 SpacetimeDB supports a subset of SQL so you can query your data:

-spacetime sql quickstart-chat "SELECT * FROM message"
+spacetime sql --server local quickstart-chat "SELECT * FROM message"

 Output will resemble: